N-sser/Pokemom-card-reveal/README.md

 > [!TIP]
 > Don't forget to override the toString() method for every class.

+### Troubleshooting
+Make sure to have at least java 17 LTS (no problem if u have the latest version) installed in ur machine and configured correctly the path in your IDE (e.g VSCode).

+the `src/` folder should be the default source folder.
+If u present problems on VSCode search on settings:
+> Control + ',' --> "java source paths" --> Add item --> 'src'

+if u have another IDE just look up on the internet.

 If u have doubts, don't hesitate to adress [**N_sser**](https://github.com/N-sser).